sgrigson/mastodon/APPMAP.md

 ## Running Tests on an Ongoing Basis

-As data is updated and controllers are changed, AppMap knows which tests need to be re-run.
-Thanks to committing all of the JSON files for this process to the repo, we're able to skip running all of the tests, even from a cold start.
+As data is updated and controllers are changed, AppMap knows which tests need to be re-run, so long as you've populated your local appmap data by running all the tests, above.

 For more information, review [this](https://dev.to/appmap/the-fastest-way-to-run-mastodon-tests-5g03).